dutt/new_dev_tips/README.md

 ## A touch of humility never hurts

 To use a cliché, If you talk the talk, make sure you walk the walk or people will be annoyed.
-Some of the people I've worked with in the past were really annoying to work with and not that great developers, which means I'll actively tro to disuade current employers from hiring them.
-I really doubt I'm alone in that.
-I want to work with people that does not drive me nuts.

 The better you are the more leeway you have.
 But the best also have to play decent with the others.

 # Education

-How can these concrete points be taught in the best way?
+How can these points be taught in the best way?
 I'm not sure.
 Suggestions very welcome.